prontoplugins/ultimatethemingforjirasd/docs/index.md

 * Create a category view of portals that replaces the normal portals view.
 * Hide different groups and requests types, and hide them from search.
 * Add fields to the “My Requests” form, e.g. Created/Updated/Labels and more.
+* Customize login page.
+* Export to Excel from "My requests".

+## Installation

+Installation in Jira is through Atlassian Marketplace, or by downloading a version and uploading into the Addons section of Jira.

+## Usage

+1. As as administrator (or Sysadmin) go to the portals.
+2. Click the "Ultimate themning" button in the bottom right corner.
+A left side menu bar should show up.

+## Explanation

+### Themes

+The plugin is theme-based, which means that every Service Desk page/Location is under a theme.

+**By default all locations have no theme applied.**

+All customizations you maje (except changing the global footer) are *bound to a theme*.
+This means themes can be re-used all over the portal.

+Things you change on the Service Desk pages are saved under the selected theme, this includes hide/show of elements, editable area content, portal changes etc. Also, uploads are only usable on pages for the theme they were uploaded to.
+For instance, .css files, will only be rendered to the specific theme.

+Themning means you can have different views on different portal pages.
+Maybe you need to print guidelines on one portal, and nothing on another.
+Theming lets you do that.